earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 `if`, `else`, `for`, see [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html)

-A few other notes about object names in R:
+A few other notes about object names in `R`:

-* R is case sensitive (e.g., `weight_kg` is different from `Weight_kg`).
+* `R` is case sensitive (e.g., `weight_kg` is different from `Weight_kg`).
 * Avoid other function names (e.g., `c`, `T`, `mean`, `data`, `df`, `weights`).
 * Use nouns for variable names, and verbs for function names.
-* Avoid using dots in object names - e.g. `my.dataset` - dots have a special meaning in R (for methods) and other programming languages
+* Avoid using dots in object names - e.g. `my.dataset` - dots have a special meaning in R (for methods) and other programming languages.
+Instead use underscores `my_dataset`.

 ## View object value
-When assigning a value to an object, R does not print anything.
-You can force to print the value by using parentheses or by typing the name:
+When assigning a value to an object, `R` does not print anything.
+You can force it to print the value by using parentheses or by typing the name:

 ```r